s10mcow/powdertothepeople.tv/_posts/2014-9-07-Writing-a-simple-selector-engine-based-on-Sizzle.md

 ---
 layout: post
-title: You too can write a selector engine - Part 1
+title: You too can write a selector engine
 ---

 Ok so the title is a bit misleading.
 Yes, it is possible to write selector engine, but when we talk about a selector engine as complex as [Sizzle](http://sizzlejs.com/)